Please contact my Publishers, who will be pleased to help you!

 What pens and pencils do you recommend for use in your books?

 Everyone will have their own favourite pens and pencils it all depends whether you want bold, vibrant colour (go for pens) or a softer, more tactile approach that allows you to blend and vary the strength your tones (go for pencils!)
 When I colour with pens I like Staedtler triplus fineliners, but if you are heavy handed or prefer a slow and steady approach to colouring (meaning increased nib to pape contact time), they may bleed for you.
 I’d recommend doing a sneaky test patch at the back of the book or on the colour palette test page if your book has one, to check how heavy you can press without ink seeping through to the next page.
 Personally, I prefer coloured pencils.
 They are so versatile and you can blend and mix your colours to create some amazing effects.
 I love Staedtler’s Ergo Soft range.
 They aren’t super expensive but have a rich, bold pigment level which means you can achieve some great effects without having to press super hard (which can risk piercing the paper).
 You can also sharpen Ergosoft pencils to a really fine point, which I love for doing tiny details with.
-You can find lots of inspiration and pen & pencil recommendations from other Colourists on my Colouring Gallery.
+There’s some more info on my favourite pens and pencils here.

 Why does the paper differ between your books?

 Paper is something I take extremely seriously and I’m constantly on a quest to improve the books and bring them ever closer to papery perfection for you!
 Each foreign edition of my books is printed by my publisher in that territory and they select their own paper stock and printers based on my recommendations.
 I can offer guidance but sadly do not have full control.
 Colouring books require huge amounts of very specific paper so my publishers try to find the very best paper they can within their commercial parameters.
 As such, Magical Jungle in France will not be printed on the same paper as it appears on it the US or UK.
-I’ve posted a blog about the paper used in Magical Jungle in the US and UK here.
+For more information about my paper, read this blog.

 What are the Arist’s Editions?